You have no items in your shopping basket.

 Despite heavy regulation, there is very little workforce development guidance for health and social care providers in the UK.
 Whenever legislation and regulations are changed or updated, many organisations frantically try to update their systems to comply and maintain their business operations.

-In this article, Dr Richard Dune discusses the impact of the legislative and regulatory framework on care providers.
+In this blog, Dr Richard Dune discusses the impact of the legislative and regulatory framework on care providers.
 He also provides guidance on how health and social care organisations can develop their workforce to improve their operations and service user outcomes while meeting compliance requirements.

 Why is staff development important?